-As humans, we feel a strong, almost primal need to be accepted and viewed favorably by others.
+As humans, we feel a strong, almost primal need for acceptance.
+We want others to view us favorably.
 It’s a powerful urge baked into our biology, presumably because we found safety in the group that helped us survive despite all the risks we’ve faced over the ages, most of which are more pronounced and dangerous when we’re alone.

 Willing to Go Along

-To see how powerful the effects of conformity are, consider the classic experiment by Dr. Solomon Asch, a Polish social psychology researcher, who gave people cards with lines of different lengths on them and had them judge which line was the same length as the target line.
-When people were tested individually, the success rate was of course near perfect (99%).
+To see how powerful the effects of the conformity trap are, consider the classic experiment by Dr. Solomon Asch, a Polish social psychology researcher, who gave people cards with lines of different lengths on them and had them judge which line was the same length as the target line.
+When researchers tested people individually, the success rate was of course near perfect (99%).
 It was a no-brainer.
 People could see the lines right in front of them with their own eyes.

 But when people were tested in a group setting and there were secret people planted in the experimental group who were instructed by the researchers to give wrong answers, it caused many subjects of the experiment to ignore what they saw with their own eyes.

 Overall, they agreed with the wrong answer from the majority about the length of the lines a whopping 37% of the time.
 So the error rate went from 1% to 37% on a simple and obvious task due to group influences.
-The point is not that their vision was altered but rather that they were willing to go along with something they clearly knew wasn’t right to remain accepted and in agreement with the group.
+The point is not about faulty vision.
+Rather, they were willing to go along with something they clearly knew wasn’t right.
+Why?
+To remain accepted and in agreement with the group.

 “They’re anxious, timid, and lost… heading meekly in the same direction, great at what they’re doing but with no idea why they’re doing it.
 They’re violently averse to risk as a product of being shackled by their academic success.” -William Deresiewicz